ivgivanov/100-days-of-code/log.md

 **Thoughts:** Personally, I consider that once a branch is pushed to remote, fore push can cause more problems that it solves

 **Link to work:** ### N/A

+### Day 85: August 25, 2020

+**Today's Progress:** Reviewing design priciples for REST services with springboot

+**Thoughts:** Ability to implement REST endpoints was one of the drivers for me to start this challenge.
+Now that I had better understanding, I wanted to go a bit deeper into the principles that should be followed

+**Link to work:** ### N/A